Home

 44 Ill.
 2d 119 (1969); 254 N.E.
 2d 448 (Ill.
 1969) (A*)

-Parties Represented: Plaintiff families of victims of Richard Speck nurse murders and survivor of same.
+Parties Represented: Plaintiff families of victims of Richard Speck nurse murders and the survivor of same.

 Naylor v.
 Gronkowski